Anria-debug/UofT_DSI_C7_Team_Project_eComm_Sales/README.md

 - Which product categories contribute the most to overall sales (and proxy profit)?
 - Which cities/states and fulfillment channels (Amazon vs Merchant) drive the highest sales volumes?
 - How do order status and discount-related variables relate to sales performance?
-- What are the key time-based trends in sales, and can simple regression-type relationships help explain variation in revenue?
+- What are the key time-based trends in sales, and can simple regression-type relationships help explain popularity of the product?

 **Proposed methods / approach:**
 - Systematic **data cleaning and feature engineering** in `src/Amazon Sale Report.ipynb` (handling missing values, standardizing text, deriving year/month features, and exporting a cleaned dataset).